kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/specify-management-iam-role.md

 ### IAM Roles for Service Accounts

+For an end-to-end example that uses this role to manage EKS clusters in a different AWS account, see [Cross-account role assumption with IRSA](eks/cross-account-role-assumption.md).

 When creating the IAM role, the following trust policy will need to be used with the `AWS_ACCOUNT_ID`, `AWS_REGION` and `OIDC_PROVIDER_ID` environment variables replaced.

 ```json